YARA BELGIUM S.A.

 4 Sept 2025

-Their ask — Yara wants significant new de-risking mechanisms like contracts-for-difference and double-sided auctions with predictable volumes.
+Message — Yara wants significant new de-risking mechanisms like contracts-for-difference and double-sided auctions with predictable volumes.
 They demand substantial EU funding pooled with Member States to bridge cost gaps and provide investor certainty.
 They emphasize rapid implementation is critical.123

-How it helps them — This would provide bankable demand certainty needed for major renewable fuel projects.4
+Why — This would provide bankable demand certainty needed for major renewable fuel projects.4

-Who loses — Competitors using transitional fuels like LNG lose as clean fuel mandates tighten.5
+Impact — Competitors using transitional fuels like LNG lose as clean fuel mandates tighten.5

 Meeting with Bart Groothuis (Member of the European Parliament)